What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 No clicks?
 No leads?
 No sales?
 Then you don’t pay.
 It’s as simple as that.

-If you’ve been on the fence about Google Ads, or if this is your first time looking into performance-based advertising, we’ve rounded up all the info you need to help your home improvement business grow.
+If you’ve been on the fence about Google Ads, or if this is your first time looking into performance-based advertising, we’ve rounded up all the info you need to help your contractor, trade or home improvement business grow.

 “What are Google Ads?”